xchem/fragalysis-backend/docs/source/API/api_intro.rst

 the data belongs to.

-In order to check whether the user has access to the object that is being created or altered, each method must identify the :code:`Project` that the object belongs.
+In order to check whether the user has access to the object that is being created or altered, each method must either identify the :code:`Project` that the object belongs to, or there has to be a navigable path from any table record that might contain "sensitive" material to one or more records in the :code:`Project` table.
-Given a :code:`Project` is is a relatively simple task to check that the user has been given access to us using the security module as described above.
+Given a :code:`Project` is is a relatively simple task to check that the user has been given access to us using the security module as described above, and the code in the :code:`security` module relies on this pattern.

 These actions ar simplified through the use of the :code:`ISpyBSafeQuerySet` class to filter objects when reading and the :code:`IsObjectProposalMember` class to